bajamircea/bajamircea.github.io/_posts/2022-11-09-idioms-remarks.markdown

 Using `unique_ptr` subtly changes the life-cycle of the classes, a class like `buzz` is created outside `foo`, but destroyed inside `foo`.
-So for example if `bar` refers to `buzz` in it's destructor, changing the order might lead to using dangling references.
+So for example if `bar` refers to `buzz` in its destructor, changing the order might lead to using dangling references.
 This is subtle cause for bugs (or potential bugs waiting to happen).